Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

 \subsubsection{Integrity}

-Integrity of electrical NoC is less addressed compared to confidentiality. \citeauthor{sepulveda2017towards} \cite{sepulveda2017towards} assumes that NoC IP is malicious.
-The paper talks about 3 stages of the HT (1) Trojan design and insertion, (2) malicious behaviour activation, and (3) execution of the attack.
-Network interfaces are not considered malicious because integration of network interface needs in house development.
-The malicious NoC contains of compromised routers in both partially deactivated mode and fully deactivated mode.
-The malicious router is capable of replacing a portion of incoming packets using the information in \textit{malicious data} register \cite{sepulveda2017towards}.
-The HT to tamper and modify packets in router results in overheads of 1.3\% , 0.1\% and 0.3\%. in area, power and performance, respectively.
-Apart from attacking the integrity, the authors presents two other HTs in router to spoof and launch replay attacks.
+The integrity of electrical NoC is less addressed compared to confidentiality. \citeauthor{sepulveda2017towards} \cite{sepulveda2017towards} assumes that NoC IP is malicious.
+The paper talks about three stages of the HT (1) Trojan design and insertion, (2) malicious behavior activation, and (3) execution of the attack.
+Network interfaces are not considered malicious because they are developed in-house.
+The malicious NoC contains compromised routers in both partially deactivated and fully deactivated modes.
+The malicious router can replace a portion of incoming packets using the information in \textit{malicious data} register \cite{sepulveda2017towards}.
+The HT to tamper and modify packets in the router results in overheads of 1.3\% , 0.1\% and 0.3\% in area, power and performance, respectively.
+Apart from attacking the integrity, the authors present two other HTs in a router to spoof and launch replay attacks.